ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### Mouse support

-When enabled, one can position the cursor anywhere with the mouse as well as resize split windows, and switch the scope from one window split to another.
+When enabled, one can position the cursor anywhere with the mouse as well as resize Nvim split windows, and switch the scope from one window split to another.

-* `:set mouse=n`  # Enables mouse support, also try a option
+* `:set mouse=n`  # enables mouse support, also try the `a` option
-* `:set mouse-=n` # Disables mouse support
+* `:set mouse-=n` # disables mouse support

 To enable mouse support by default, add `set mouse=n` to Nvim’s config file located in a user’s home under `~/.config/nvim/init.vim`.
+The corresponding config file for the older Vim version is `~/.vimrc`.

 ### Moving round